Why Panic! At The Disco Should Play The Super Bowl Halftime Show

 Good news for fans of turn-of-the-century pop music: Jennifer Lopez and Shakira have been confirmed for the Super Bowl halftime show next year.
-And while we’re down with the two biggest names in latin pop, there’s an even better choice staring Super Bowl’s head honchos right in the face.
+And while we’re down with the two biggest names in pop, there’s an even better choice staring Super Bowl’s head honchos right in the face.

 By the time the biggest game of the year comes around, it’ll have been 10 whole years since a rock band last headlined – and even that was The Who.
 Legendary, sure, but the contemporary scene needs its moment in the spotlight.